 Check what's available to refund

-The system shows how much was paid and how much has already been refunded, broken down by payment method.
+Your dashboard shows how much was paid and how much has already been refunded, broken down by payment method.
 You can only refund up to what was originally paid via each method.

 Enter the refund amount